What happens in Production Week?June 13, 2018

 - After performing, students are taken back to their assigned area in the gym where parents will collect them.

 - Students are not permitted to leave the gym without a helper or their parent/guardian.

-11. All 15 classes of our Junior School ballet students perform in a large ballet together, not just in their own 2-3 minute dance.
+11. [Not for 2023] All classes of our Junior School ballet students perform in a large ballet together, not just in their own 2-3 minute dance.

 - This is one reasons why we have all of these extra rehearsals with everyone together.

 - Some older Primary students are also performing in more than once dance.

 - We will help them to change at the right time into and out of costumes.

 - They need to practice this with helpers at the rehearsals.

 12. We run on-time almost always, so please follow our schedules.

 13. We have a very friendly, helpful community of families, many of whom know and love Production Week.
 If you are unsure of anything at all, please ask! 🙂